bpncodes/v3_personal/content/projects/django_realstate.md

 showInProjects: true
 ---

-A fully functional realstate web application built with bootstrap, django and postgresql.
+A fully functional realstate web application built with Bootstrap, Django and Postgresql.
 Has all the functionality of a modern webapplication.
 Manage realtors, realstate and staff.